Policies and Rights

 * BLET is currently the only eligible certificate curriculum.

-- Students who fail to meet Satisfactory Academic Progress are placed on FINANCIAL AID PROBATION and are considered to be making UNSATISFACTORY ACADEMIC PROGRESS.
+- Students who fail to meet Satisfactory Academic Progress are placed on FINANCIAL AID WARNING and are considered to be making UNSATISFACTORY ACADEMIC PROGRESS.
 Students in this category may continue to receive Financial Aid for one additional term.
 If the requirements are not met at the end of the term, his/her financial Aid will be terminated until the requirements are met.

 C. Appeal Progress